Skip to content

-The word "quiche" comes from the Lorraine word Küche , itself derived from Frankish, and means "pie" or "cake".
+The word "quiche" comes from the Lorraine word Küche , itself derived from the Frankish word, and means "pie" or "cake".
 This term first appeared in 1605 in the records of a hospital in Nancy .
 Quiche was then called tarte, fouace or eschaude.
 It officially entered the French language in 1869 , via the Littré dictionary.

 Homemade shortcrust pastry (optional)